Padma Lakshmi: Personal life

+Lakshmi speaks five languages: Tamil, Hindi, English, Spanish, and Italian.
+At age 36, Lakshmi was diagnosed with endometriosis, which she has had since early adolescence.
+In 2016, Lakshmi was awarded the Ellis Island Medal of Honor from the National Ethnic Coalition of Organizations (NECO) and, in 2018, earned the Karma Award from Variety.
+In 2022, Lakshmi was honored by the Carnegie Corporation of New York's Great Immigrant Award.
+She was listed among Time magazine's 100 most influential people in the world in 2023.
+In 2024, Lakshmi was a visiting scholar at the Massachusetts Institute of Technology (MIT), and was bestowed the ICON Award from Boston University's School of Hospitality Administration.

 Philanthropy

 Lakshmi is a co-founder of the Endometriosis Foundation of America, a nonprofit organization focused on increasing awareness, education, research, and legislative advocacy against the disease.
 The foundation was instrumental in the 2009 opening of the MIT Center for Gynepathology Research, where Lakshmi gave the keynote address.
-She is a global ambassador for Keep a Child Alive, and since 2007 has traveled to sites in India on their behalf.

 Activism

-Lakshmi is known as an advocate for immigrant rights, the independent restaurant industry and women's rights.
+Lakshmi is known as an advocate for immigrant rights, the independent restaurant industry, and women's rights.
 Lakshmi is the American Civil Liberties Union (ACLU) ambassador for immigration and women's rights.
-She has also been a critic of skin-lightening creams that are marketed to people of color.
+She has also been a critic of skin-lightening creams marketed to people of color.
 She has also spoken about the colorism she has experienced while living in India and the United States.
 Lakshmi was appointed United Nations Development Programme Goodwill Ambassador on March 7, 2019.
 "My main mission as UNDP Goodwill Ambassador is to shine a spotlight on the fact that inequality can affect people in rich and poor countries alike.
 Many nations have greatly reduced poverty, but inequality has proved more stubborn," said Lakshmi.
 "Inequality is further compounded by gender, age, ethnicity, and race.
 It especially affects women, minorities, and others who face unimaginable discrimination in the societies in which they live."
 In December 2021, she received the Advocate of the Year Award by the United Nations Correspondents Association (UNCA).
 In October 2022, Lakshmi was honored at the 20th edition of the ACLU's Sing Out For Freedom benefit concert along with Patti Smith and Shaina Taub.
+Lakshmi was instrumental in the passage of a bill associated with teen health in the New York State Senate.